seqeralabs/nf-tower-aws/forge/README.md

 > [!WARNING]
 > This example IAM policy is intended for use with Seqera Forge and provides a wide range of permissions to support common deployment scenarios.
 However, it may not be appropriate for all environments or security requirements.
 You should carefully review and tailor this policy to fit your organization's security standards and operational needs.
 See [IAM Policy Configuration & Tuning](#iam-policy-configuration--tuning) for more details.

-Seqera Forge automates the configuration of [AWS Batch](https://aws.amazon.com/batch/) compute environments and queues required for the deployment of Nextflow pipelines.
+Seqera Platform Forge automates the configuration of [AWS Batch](https://aws.amazon.com/batch/) compute environments and queues required for the deployment of Nextflow pipelines.

 To enable this feature, Seqera Platform requires the permissions listed in [this policy](forge-policy.json) file.

-Attach the policy to the AWS user account associated to your Seqera configuration as described below:
+Attach the policy to the AWS IAM User associated to your Seqera configuration as described below:

 1. Open the AWS [IAM console](https://console.aws.amazon.com/iam/home) and select **Users**.
 1. Select or create the user associated with your Seqera configuration.